paezha/University-AI-Panel/README.md

 ## What do GenAIs do for students?

+> *ChatGPT doesn’t give you information.
+It gives you information-shaped
+> sentences.* –Neil Gaiman

 According to McMaster’s internal research:

 > Anecdotally students at McMaster report wanting to use generative AI